TanStack/router/docs/framework/react/quick-start.md

 ## Using Code-Based Route Configuration

+> [!IMPORTANT]
-> ⚠️ **Note:** The following example shows how to configure routes using code, and for simplicity's sake is in a single file for this demo.
+> The following example shows how to configure routes using code, and for simplicity's sake is in a single file for this demo.
 While code-based generation allows you to declare many routes and even the router instance in a single file, we recommend splitting your routes into separate files for better organization and performance as your application grows.

 ```tsx
 import React, { StrictMode } from 'react'